 More than 70% of all Gliomas exhibit the IDH1 R132H point mutation.
 No other type of tumor displays the same mutation with such frequency.
 The mutant protein can reliably be detected using a highly specific antibody (clone H09) developed at the Department of Neuropathology together with the Clinical Cooperation Unit Neuropathology at the German Cancer Research Center in Heidelberg, Germany.
 The high frequency of IDH1 R132H mutation in lowgrade and anaplastic gliomas and secondary glioblastomas correlates with favorable patient survival times.
-Rational IDH1 R132H testing supports neuropathological differential diagnosis and provides valuable prognostic information for the treating clinician.
+Rational IDH1 R132H testing supports neuropathological differential diagnosis and provides valuable prognostic information for the treating.

 Clone H09 is the goldstandard for IDH1 R132H detection in glioma